FIGLAB/ubicoustics/README.md

 `IMPORTANT:` When you install `pyaudio` via pip, you need to manually specify the `lib` and `include` directories via the `--global-option` flag.
 The example above assumes `portaudio` is installed under `/opt/local/include` and `/opt/local/lib`.

 # Example Demos
-Once the dependencies above are installed, you can run a real-time demo based on an example pre-trained model.
-That model is not part of this repo (due to filesize restrictions), but we provide a downloader script to simplify this process.
+Once the dependencies above are installed, try these four demos.
+It requires our pre-trained model that is not part of this repo (due to filesize restrictions), but we provide a downloader script to simplify this process.

 ## Example #0: File Prediction (Simple)
 This simple demo reads an audio file, extracts features, and feeds them into the ML model for offline prediction.
 Once you've installed all dependencies, run `example_fileprediction_simple.py`: